Chalarangelo/30-seconds-of-code/snippets/nest.md

 Use recursion.
 Use `Array.filter()` to filter the items where the `id` matches the `link`, then use `Array.map()` to map each one to a new object that has a `children` property which recursively nests the items based on which ones are children of the current item.
+Omit the second argument, `id`, to default to `null` which indicates the object is not linked to another one (i.e., it is a top level).
+Omit the third argument, `link`, to use `'parent_id'` as the default property which links the object to another one by its `id`.

 ```js
 const nest = (items, id = null, link = 'parent_id') =>